-Probiotics has been in the spotlight since the last few years as one of the most important dietary intakes for a healthy digestive and immune system.
+Probiotics have been in the spotlight since the last few years as one of the most important dietary intakes for the healthy digestive and immune system.
 Being aware of its health benefits, people are trying to accommodate their daily dose of probiotic supplements in their dietary intake.

 Probiotic, for most of us, is a health tag that is mostly attached to yoghurt and we believe that we are getting a good supply of probiotic health boost by including yoghurt in our diet.
 Unfortunately, this is not the case with many of the yoghurt-based products that are available in the market today.
 Yes, there is a catch in yoghurt consumption too that you need to be aware of.